nxnjz/unhashit/README.md

 ./unhashit.py [-h] -a API -i INPUT [-o OUTPUT] [-k KEY]

-optional arguments:
-  -h, --help            show this help message and exit -a API, --api API     nitrxgen.net (MD5 only) or hashes.org -i INPUT, --input INPUT
+  -h, --help            show this help message and exit -a API, --api API     nitrxgen.net (MD5 only) OR hashes.org (key required)
+                        OR crackhash.com (unreliable and slow due to parsing, MD5 and SHA1 only)
+  -i INPUT, --input INPUT
                         List of hashes, one per line.
   -o OUTPUT, --output OUTPUT